kptdev/kpt/site/book/02-concepts/03-functions.md

 | **Data**         | YAML files on filesystem | resources on etcd |
 | **Programs**     | functions                | controllers       |

-</br> Just as Kubernetes system orchestrates server-side programs, kpt CLI orchestrates client-side
-programs operating on configuration.
+Just as Kubernetes system orchestrates server-side containers, kpt CLI orchestrates client-side containers operating on configuration.
 By standardizing the input and output of the function containers, and how the containers are executed, kpt can provide the following guarantees:

 - Functions are interoperable
-- Functions can be chained together in pipeline
+- Functions can be chained together
 - Functions are hermetic.
 For correctness, security and speed, it's desirable to be able to run functions hermetically without any privileges; preventing out-of-band access to the host filesystem and networking.